No representation is better than bad representation | Lucy Catchpole on disability

 Of course some people argued that the film has nothing to do with disability at all – that the witches are just monsters.
 And Anne Hathaway’s hands just happen to look like one, very specific, disability.

 Who knows what the intent was here – I’m not sure it matters.
-In designing hands with 3 fingers, that look like disabled hands, the film taps into a rich seam of disability as a manifestation of evil.
+(Anne Hathaway herself has apologised sincerely, though it will not have been her creative choice to make.)
+In designing hands with three fingers, that look like disabled hands, the film taps into a rich seam of disability as a manifestation of evil.
 It’s an ancient, tired trope.
 We should have left it behind a long time ago.
 Like, in the 16th century.
-(Love Shakespeare, but Richard III?)
+(Richard III anyone?
+It’s of its time.
+And Benedict Cumberbatch should know better.)

-Films & books mine disability constantly to create a particular effect for able-bodied consumers.
+Films and books mine disability constantly to create a particular effect for able-bodied consumers.
 Generally that effect is either horror, or inspiration.

 And as consumers it’s very tempting to compromise – to feel that when there’s so little representation out there, something is better than nothing.